simpleinjector/Documentation/source/using.rst

         }
     }

 In the case of MVC, the fifth step is the responsibility of the MVC framework.
-For each received web requests, the MVC framework will map that request to a **Controller** type and ask the application's **IDependencyResolver** to create an instance of that controller type.
-The registration of the **SimpleInjectorDependencyResolver** (part of the *SimpleInjector.Integration.Web.Mvc.dll*) will ensure that the request for creating an instance is forwarded on to *Simple Injector*. *Simple Injector* will create that controller with all of its nested dependencies.
+For each received web requests, the MVC framework will map that request to a *Controller* type and ask the application's *IDependencyResolver* to create an instance of that controller type.
+The registration of the **SimpleInjectorDependencyResolver** (part of the **SimpleInjector.Integration.Web.Mvc.dll**) will ensure that the request for creating an instance is forwarded on to Simple Injector.
+Simple Injector will create that controller with all of its nested dependencies.

 The example below is a very basic MVC Controller: